aleksejunas/sun-cal-react/README.md

 Application is live at: [Winter Solstice Calculator](https://winter-solstice-calculator.vercel.app/)

 Single-page React app that compares today's daylight to the winter solstice for a handful of Norwegian cities.
-Calculations and sunrise/sunset times come from the local NOAA-based helper, so it works offline without any external API calls.
+Sunrise/sunset times are calculated with the excellent `suncalc` library for high precision.

 ## How it works
 - Pick a city with the number keys (1–8) or tap the buttons on touch devices.